Centiq/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

     1. In the panel on the right, click Select a file
     1. Select the generated template, e.g. `S4HANA_2020_ISS_v001.inifile.params`
     1. Click "Upload"
+    1. Click "Advanced" to show the advanced options, and enter `templates` for the Upload Directory

 1. Upload the updated BoM file to the SAP Library:
     1. In the Azure Portal navigate to the `sapbits` container